pluribus-one/mdr-ra/README.md

 the requirements of the local environment.
 In the repository's root directory, create a file called `custom-settings.yml`.
 At the very least, you should select the set of networks which will be allowed to reach the SSH server on port 22.
-This can be achieved by entering a setting similar to the following example in the new file:
+This can be achieved by entering settings similar to the following example in the newly created file:

 ```yaml
 ---